 - Over-the-range (OTR) microwaves are mounted above the stovetop and include an exhaust fan to double as a range hood.
 Shopping for an over-the-range microwave can be tricky because it must fit perfectly in the available space.
 Professional installation is generally recommended.

 - Under-cabinet microwaves are similar to over-the-range models but are not suspended over the stove.

 - Built-in microwaves are installed flush with kitchen cabinets for a cohesive aesthetic.
 While they do save on counter space, they tend to be expensive and are difficult to install.

 - Convection microwaves circulate hot air to speed up cooking times.
 They also have advanced capacities for browning and crisping.

 Microwave capacities are measured in cubic feet.
 Capacities generally range from 0.5 to 2.2 cubic feet.
 Those looking for a small microwave should consider models with capacities of 1.3 cubic feet or less.
 Microwaves with a 0.5-cubic-foot capacity are still large enough to accommodate a standard 10-inch dinner plate.

 While capacity does influence a microwave’s dimensions, it’s not the only figure to consider.
 Some models are made with bulkier siding, increasing their size even if the interior capacity remains the same.
 Countertop microwaves are typically between 18 and 24 inches wide, 14 and 16 inches deep, and 9.8 and 13.8 inches tall.

-Most microwaves are powered by transformers, but some upgraded models feature inverters for more consistent cooking.
+Most microwaves are powered by transformers, but some upgraded inverter microwaves have more consistent cooking.
 Transformer-powered microwaves cycle between full power and zero power at lower settings, while inverter microwaves maintain a constant temperature.

 When shopping for a microwave, consider its interior features: